opensearch-project/documentation-website/_ingest-pipelines/processors/split.md

 `preserve_field` | Optional | If set to `true`, preserves empty trailing fields (for example, `''`) in the resulting array.
 If set to `false`, empty trailing fields are removed from the resulting array.
 Default is `false`.
 `target_field` | Optional | The field where the array of substrings is stored.
 If not specified, then the field is updated in-place.
 `ignore_missing` | Optional	| Specifies whether the processor should ignore documents that do not contain the specified field.
-If set to `true`, the processor ignores missing values in the field and leaves the `target_field` unchanged.
+If set to `true`, then the processor ignores missing values in the field and leaves the `target_field` unchanged.
 Default is `false`.
 `description` | Optional | A brief description of the processor.
 `if` | Optional | A condition for running the processor.
 `ignore_failure` | Optional | Specifies whether the processor continues execution even if it encounters an error.
 If set to